JavaScript is disabled

 • a. keep confidential at all times the Confidential Information of the other party; and

-• b. ensure that any personnel or professional advisor to whom a party discloses other party’s Confidential Information are aware of, and comply with, the provisions of this clause 6.1.
+• b. ensure that any personnel or professional advisor to whom a party discloses other party’s Confidential Information is aware of, and complies with, the provisions of this clause 6.1.

-• c. not permit third-party access to the Client’s Hnry login details and Confidential Information* (Option 1 - using Clause 7.4 as the back-up for liability, or use Option 2 below).
+• c. not permit third-party access to the Client’s Hnry login details and Confidential Information.

 6.2 Third-party access: